lima8002/simple-meditation/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 This is app is very simple but yet a good way to learn TypeScript.
 All my knowledge with React Native was based only with JaveScript.
-Since TypeScript is a better way to make React Native apps, it is required today to expand the knowledge.
+Since TypeScript is a better way to make React Native apps, it is required today to expand the knowledge in which apps like this one is very important to maintain my personal learning with good examples.

 ## Get started